Your Cart (${cart.item_count})

 So, How Often Does the Average Person Poop?

 Unsurprisingly, there isn’t a magic number that dictates how often people should poop.
 However, a recent Healthline survey concluded that average bathroom habits can range from three times a day to three times a week.
+This can vary even more in the case of chronic diseases or conditions such as constipation or frequent bowel movements due to ulcerative colitis or Crohn's disease.
+Be sure to talk to your healthcare provider about any concerns you have.

 Although most people have regular bowel patterns — going around the same time every day — poop frequency largely depends on lifestyle.
 What you eat, how often you exercise, and even when you work can all impact your bowel habits.